Everything about Musée d’Orsay Tickets

 Bal du Moulin de la Galette

-Pierre-Auguste Renoir’s “Bal du Moulin de la Galette” is another masterpiece that visitors must not miss.
+Pierre-Auguste Renoir’s “Bal du Moulin de la Galette” is another masterpiece visitors must not miss.

 Painted in 1876, this work exemplifies the vibrant spirit of Impressionism.